wayyeah/CMD-xmuda/README.md

 ```
 python -m pcdet.datasets.xmu.xmu_dataset --func create_groundtruth_database  --cfg_file tools/cfgs/dataset_configs/xmu/xmu_dataset.yaml
 ```

+# Due to our updated data annotation, the AP is different from what is presented in the paper
 ## Model Zoo
 ### 3D Object Detection Baselines
 Selected supported methods are shown in the below table.
 The results are the 3D detection performance on the val set of CMD dataset.